 As of now, it’s under the possession of Automatic.
 This website allows bloggers to make their personal/private blogs, and features of the website can be accessed through a dashboard interface.
 With that out of the way, the website does feature some major limitations, and most users aren’t even aware of them.
 Even the number of posts per day is limited.

-Now, you can find most of the limitations of Tumblr’s help page, but there are some that have not been mentioned by Tumblr at all.
+Now, you can find most of the limitations of Tumblr’s help page, but some have not been mentioned by Tumblr at all.
 And that’s where this article comes in; we’ll be covering almost every limitation Tumblr features, so without further ado, listed below are the limitations featured by Tumblr.

-1. Primary Blogs Cannot Be Turned Private
+1. Primary Blogs Cannot Be Turned into Private

 The first limitation that we’ll discuss is not being able to turn your primary blogs private.
-If for some reason, you feel that the blog you posted on the internet has some content that may not be appropriate to view, or include something you don’t want to be seen by your viewers, you won’t be able to turn your blogs private.
+If for some reason, you feel that the blog you posted on the internet has some content that may not be appropriate to view, or include something you don’t want to be seen by your viewers, you won’t be able to turn your blog private.

 So, once you’ve made your post public, you can’t make it private.
 On top of that, your post can’t be contributed to by numerous authors.
 But this is where Tumblr’s secondary blogs come into play.
 Secondary blogs can receive contributions from multiple authors; plus, you also have to option to add password protection to its content.